Arvīds Brastiņš: Émigré activities

 Brastiņš established a post-war Dievturība movement for Latvian émigrés in 1947 and led it until his death, holding the title of Dižvadonis (lit.
 'Grand Leader').
 From 1950 he lived in the United States where he worked as a schoolteacher.
 In 1955, the émigré movement relaunched Labietis with Brastiņš as editor.
 In 1971, his group was formally registered as the Latvian Church Dievturi, based in Illinois.
 The émigré movement has not been exclusively religious, but worked to retain Latvian culture among the emigrant population in general, and contributed to an increased interest in Latvian customs and language abroad.
 Brastiņš continued to publish folksongs and analyses of Baltic deities, notably in the books Māte Māra (lit.
 'Mother Māra', 1967) and Saules teiksma (lit.
 'Saule's Sayings', 1977).

 Personal life and legacy

 Brastiņš was married to Milda Brastiņa and had a son and a daughter.
 He died in the United States on 15 November 1984.
 His daughter Māra Grīna (1927–2017) and her husband Marģers Grīns (1928–2019) carried on his work with the publication of Labietis, their own books about Latvian folklore and in the case of Grīns as the 1990–1995 leader of the exile Dievturi church.

 In 2018, Brastiņš' personal archive was gifted by his descendants to the Institute of Literature, Folklore and Art of the University of Latvia and shipped from America to Riga.
 The archive contains research, publications, correspondence and other material related to the works of the Brastiņš brothers, the exile Dievturība movement and the cultural and educational activities of Latvian émigrés in the United States and Canada.

+The stone Brastiņš created for Dievturi weddings was lost during the Soviet invasion.
+The relaunched Dievturība movement in post-Soviet Latvia regards it as a lost relic.
+The 40 × 40 × 16 cm stone features a Māra cross and is depicted in issue 3 of Labietis from 1939.